Have you ever dreamed of someone who has died and wondered whether they are actually communicating with you?

 2. The Dream Will Have Logical Sequence

-In most visitation dreams, the sequence events is very logical.
+In most visitation dreams, the sequence of events are very logical.
 You know those dreams where you are flying in one place and then driving a car and then in some weird room the next minute?
 Those are more characteristic of release dreams where you are processing different feelings and emotions.

 3. The Details of the Dream Are Very Vivid